Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Introduction

 To be now a little more precise, the general philosophy of the lattice approach in the boundary case relies on the analysis of the microscopic model as a bi-module over two algebras.
 In physical terms, one of these algebras is generated by the local hamiltonian density, and the other is the `symmetry' commuting with the hamiltonian densities.
 More precisely, the types of models we are interested in carry alternating fundamental representations of a super Lie algebra, and admit a single invariant nearest neighbor coupling, the `super equivalent' of the Heisenberg interaction $H_i\approx \vec{S}_i\cdot\vec{S}_{i+1}$.
 The different $H_i$'s turn out to obey some non-trivial algebraic relations, so that the models provide a representation of a certain abstract algebra $A$ -- the ordinary and boundary Temperley--Lieb algebras for instance.

 Meanwhile, the local Hamiltonians are invariant under the super Lie algebra.
 In fact, they typically are invariant under a bigger algebra which is, in technical terms, the centralizer of $A$.
-We recall here that the centralizer $\cent_A$ of an algebra $A$ on their common representation space $\chV$ is the algebra of all intertwining operators $\Endo_{A}(\chV)$, {\it i.e.}, the algebra of the maximum dimension such that $[\cent_{A},A]=0$.
-For the open case of $\gl(m|n)$-symmetric spin chains, this centralizer was dubbed ${{\cal A}_{m|n}}$ in \cite{ReadSaleur07-1}, where it was shown to be Morita equivalent to $\LQG$ with $\q+\q^{-1}=m-n$.
+We recall here that the centralizer $\cent_A$ of an associative algebra $A$ acting on a representation space $\chV$ is the algebra of all intertwining operators $\Endo_{A}(\chV)$, {\it i.e.}, $\cent_A$ is the algebra of the maximum dimension such that $[\cent_{A},A]=0$.
+For the open case of finite $\gl(m|n)$-symmetric spin chains, this centralizer was dubbed ${{\cal A}_{m|n}}$ in \cite{ReadSaleur07-1}, where it was shown to be Morita equivalent to $\LQG$ with $\q+\q^{-1}=m-n$, actually to the corresponding finite-dimensional $\q$-Schur algebra.
 Usually, the representation theory of this centralizer -- typically a quantum group or an algebra Morita equivalent to one -- is easier to study than the representation theory of $A$ or its \scal limit, a chiral algebra.
 In general, all these algebras are not semi-simple, and give rise to complicated indecomposable modules.
 The point is, in part, that these modules have, even for finite spin chains, properties which are closely related with those of the associated LCFT.

 While the key observation in \cite{ReadSaleur07-1,Pearceetal} about the similarity between the algebraic properties of the lattice models and their logarithmic continuum limit is not entirely understood, it can be then interpreted in some cases at least in terms of quantum groups.
 Recent studies of centralizers of chiral algebras (Virasoro and W-algebras) in continuum logarithmic models have indeed unraveled a remarkable equivalence~\cite{[FGST2],[FGST4],BFGT} between the representation theory and the fusion rules of the chiral algebras and certain quantum groups.
 It is exactly the same quantum groups that appear as centralizers in the lattice models, hence providing the link between finite size and scaling limit properties.